 The Headless Horseman is also a novel by Mayne Reid, first published in 1865 and 1866.
 The book is set in Texas and based on a South Texas folk tale.
 In this version, the Headless Horseman is often depicted wearing a pumpkin as a head.

-Because of this, the mythical creature has become associated with Halloween traditions around the world.
+Because of this, the mythical creature has become associated with Halloween traditions worldwide.

 The Changeling in Irish Folklore

 The Changeling is one of the most frightening mythical monsters on our list.
-A Changeling was believed to be a fairy left in the place of a human that was stolen by other fairies, usually a small child or baby.
+It was believed to be a fairy who was left in place of a human stolen by other fairies, usually a small child or baby.

 Looking at a baby, child, or adult with envy was believed to make them vulnerable to the fairies’ power.
 The only way to protect them was by saying a blessing for them.
-Irish curses were complicated, to say the least!
+Irish curses were complicated!

-In ancient Ireland, it was believed that during liminal times of the year or transitional periods such as Summer to Winter, fairies and evil spirits were able to come from the otherworld to our world.
+In ancient Ireland, it was believed that during liminal times of the year or transitional periods, such as Summer to Winter, fairies and evil spirits could come from the otherworld to our world.
 This occurred during ancient Irish festivals such as Samhain and other Celtic festivals.

-Fairies were also believed to visit our world during a person’s transitional periods of life, such as marriage, birth and death.
+Fairies were also believed to visit our world during a person’s transitional periods, such as marriage, birth and death.
 During these times, people were especially vulnerable to evil spirits.

 There were various ways for a person to tell a Changeling apart from their loved one, even if they looked identical.
-It was usually a tailor who was the first to recognise that the changeling had replaced a human, oddly enough.
+Oddly enough, a tailor was usually the first to recognise that the Changeling had replaced a human.

-This is because the Changeling would begin to show unusual behaviours such as playing an instrument the actual person never learned how to play or moving in a strange way when they thought they were alone.
+This is because the Changeling would begin to show unusual behaviours such as playing an instrument the actual person never learned or moving strangely when they thought they were alone.

-In most tales, the family had the ability to recover their child by returning the Changeling, catching the fairy in the act of stealing their child, or even tricking the fairy by blessing them.
+In most tales, the family could recover their child by returning the Changeling, catching the fairy in the act of stealing their child or even tricking the fairy by blessing them.
 Síofra (Sheef-ra) is a modern Irish name meaning Changeling.
 It derives from Síobhra, which means fairy people.

-Across many cultures, the Changeling lore is fascinating.
+Changeling lore is fascinating across many cultures.
 In some myths, the Changeling is a dying fairy brought to the human world to see out the rest of its life.
 The Hole in the Ground (2019) is a horror film that explores the myth of Changelings in modern Ireland.

 The story of the Changeling is quite sad.
 If a child developed differently than expected or behaved outside of what was considered ‘normal‘ in the past, they could face grave consequences under the guise of being seen as Changelings.